Metehan120/rsmalloc/UPDATES.md

 ## v0.3.0-alpha

-v0.3.0-alpha is an architectural cleanup pass over `0.2.0-alpha`, targeting weaknesses that was in alpha-2: fork-safety gaps in the newer page-backend/pending-queue locks, incomplete debug-stats coverage relative to the exit-time text report, and a module layout that mixed public-surface code in with internals.
-It also adds opt-in guard-page hardening and closes out a couple of real correctness bugs found while chasing benchmark numbers.
+v0.3.0-alpha is an architectural cleanup and scalability pass over `0.2.0-alpha`, targeting weaknesses in alpha-2: fork-safety gaps in the newer page-backend/pending-queue locks, incomplete debug-stats coverage relative to the exit-time text report, and a module layout that mixed public-surface code in with internals.
+It also introduces a new Rust API, replaces the buddy backend with an experimental segmented-bitmap design, makes the page-backend allocation fast path lock-free, adds opt-in guard-page hardening, and closes out correctness bugs found while chasing benchmark numbers.

 ### Module layout

 - Split public-surface code out of the crate root into `frontend/`: `global_alloc.rs` (Rust `GlobalAlloc` impl) and `abi/` (C ABI) now live under `frontend/global_alloc.rs` and `frontend/abi/`, mirroring the existing `backend/` (page arenas) naming. `global_alloc` compiles only without `preload`; `abi` only with it.
-- Moved `trim.rs` under `backend/`, alongside the page allocator and buddy backend it services.
+- Moved `trim.rs` under `backend/`, alongside the page allocator and large-allocation backend it services.

+### New Rust API surface

+- Added the `rsmalloc::v2` API and moved the preferred Rust global allocator to `v2::alloc::RSMalloc`.
+The new configuration model separates ordinary tuning (`Tuning`, THP policy, refill retries, cache sizing, trimming, and pressure relief) from settings that weaken safety; security-critical controls are only exposed with `expose-security-critical-settings` and require an explicit unsafe acknowledgement where applicable.
+The original root-level global-allocator API remains re-exported but is deprecated.
+- Added a native `AllocationAPI` for metadata-owning malloc-style allocations. `AllocationSize` represents checked byte counts, including overflow-checked array sizing; allocation, aligned allocation, zeroed allocation, usable-size queries, and alignment-preserving reallocation return typed `AllocationError` values.
+Deallocation likewise needs only the owned pointer, so these operations do not require callers to retain a Rust `Layout`.
+- Added `RSMallocCoreAPI` for manual initialization, usable-size queries, and simple trimming, plus `RSMalloc::raw()`/`RawInterface` for callers that deliberately need unsafe raw-pointer operations.
+The raw trimming API can target slab memory, segmented-bitmap memory, or both and returns the reclaimed byte counts separately.
+- Split the background trim trigger into independently configurable small- and big-allocation thresholds.
+Rust configuration defaults to 10 MiB for slab memory and 512 MiB for segmented-bitmap memory; preload builds expose the latter through `RS_BIG_TRIMMER_THRESHOLD` alongside the existing `RS_TRIMMER_THRESHOLD` small-cache setting.

+### Segmented-bitmap large-allocation backend

+- WIP, not setteled yet.

+### Lock-free page-backend fast path

+- Promoted `PageAllocator` into the allocator's central memory-reservation backend.
+Slab refills, segmented-bitmap region growth, radix ownership tables, and red-black-tree metadata now request arena-backed memory through it before falling back to their own direct mappings.
+- Reworked each NUMA node's current page arena around an atomic arena pointer and an atomic bump offset.
+Ordinary page-backed allocations now reserve space with a CAS loop without taking the node lock; the lock is restricted to exhausted-arena removal, searches through older arenas, and mapping/publishing a new arena.
+- Moved NUMA selection and the bounded refill retry policy into `PageAllocator::alloc`, giving those consumers one shared reservation policy.
+Requests now use checked page alignment and fall back to direct mappings when they are too large for the configured arena or the arena path cannot satisfy them.

 ### Guard pages